The iPhone’s Eavesdropping Rapid Growth: From Communication Tool to Personal Sentinel

 This report presents a detailed and systematic perspective of current innovations.
 For technical assistance, users should refer to Apple’s official support documents.

-FAQs: Analyzing iPhone’s Sound Recognition Have
+FAQs: Understanding iPhone’s Sound Recognition Feature

 2. How do I activate sound recognition on my iPhone?